 Launched in July of 2001, the Environmental Science Summer Research Experience for Young Women is a three-week summer internship in environmental field studies for 9th and 10th-grade girls from the greater Baltimore area.
 Participants explore the soil chemistry and biota of the Roland Park Country School campus, author and test lab activities for studying soil microenvironments, and adapt these labs for dissemination and use in a wide variety of educational situations and socio-economic conditions.
 The program’s primary objectives are to give this target audience the opportunity to engage in authentic, self-directed primary research into the ecological roles of soil microbes and, as a result, to nurture their interest in science in general as a possible career option.

 You can learn more about E.S.S.R.E. by visiting one of the yearly program pages to watch one of their videos, and we sincerely hope that you might join us in our endeavors.
-To apply for the 2020 program (July 7-25), simply submit an application to the Project Director by email at email@example.com .
+To apply for the 2022 program (tentative dates: June 23rd – July 14th), simply submit an application to the Project Director through this link.
+The deadline to submit your application is January 21st 2022.
+The application opens on December 13th 2021.
+Questions can be directed to the Project Director, Cheryl Carmona, at firstname.lastname@example.org.

 Run in conjunction with the RPCS 9th grade soil ecology project, “The Little Things that Run the World”, E.S.S.R.E. offers adolescent girls a unique and challenging educational opportunity and provides educators around the country with labs and soil ecology lessons to help implement the Next Generation Science Standards in their classrooms and courses.
 Participants in E.S.S.R.E. engage in a wide variety of activities during their internships.
 Depending on the prior skills and backgrounds of those involved, these can and have included: